pavel-maiseichyk/love-calendar-api/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

----

-Built with 🤍️ and Kotlin.